5T33Z0/OC-Little-Translated/11_Graphics/iGPU/iGPU_DeviceProperties.md

 </details>

 ## General Configuration Notes
 Most of the Framebuffer patches listed below (besides empty framebuffers) represent the bare minimum configuration to get on-board graphics and hardware acceleration working.
-In cases where your display output does not work, you may have to change the `AAPL,ig-platform-id` and/or add display connector data using Hackintool and following a general framebuffer patching guide [such as this](https://www.tonymacx86.com/threads/guide-general-framebuffer-patching-guide-hdmi-black-screen-problem.269149/).
+In cases where your display output does not work, you may have to change the `AAPL,ig-platform-id` and/or add display connector data using Hackintool and following a general framebuffer patching guide [**such as this**](https://www.tonymacx86.com/threads/guide-general-framebuffer-patching-guide-hdmi-black-screen-problem.269149/).

 ### About the used properties